 He said he didn't like "being carted around" i.e., visitation, but never said so.
 Now he says he's not seeing his son because it's "better to be with one parent or the other."

-The whole family is upset.
+family is upset.
 He broke up with this girl last year and got an apartment for a while, on his dad's advice.
 Now he says it was the worst advice he ever got, and he'd rather be shoveling crap than doing his current job, always feels like a loser and just wants to be treated like another guy in the family, not one that gets so much attention.

 He's also cut off all contact with friends.
 He is paying child support, but I'm worried about him and the effect of this on his child (my grandson).
 I have a daughter who's 28 and doing well.
 He says he's "on medication."
 He didn't say what he's on, but he's put on weight.